jerryli99/jerry_vectorDB/README.md

 The current DB only supports Dense Vectors, so to be continued with Sparse Vectors...

+## Note:
+This repo is in slow developing mode...well my focus is shifting towards something else, so yeah.
+But i do learned a lot now about vector databases :)

 ## VectorDB architechture
 I know it is not perfect, but hopefully I can improve it -.-